nadu-pitt/nadu-pitt.github.io/all_news.md

 title: News

 ---
-- 05/2026: We (PI: Tim Huang) received a grant from the Hillman Foundation to support our research on for intergenerational learning through virtual reality and storytelling.
+- 05/2026: We (PI: Tim Huang) received a grant from the Hillman Foundation to support our research on intergenerational learning through virtual reality and storytelling.
 Thanks, Hillman Foundation.

 - 04/2026: We have two full papers (one on [explanation need modeling](https://dl.acm.org/doi/pdf/10.1145/3772318.3791778) and another on [multimodal instruction in HRI](https://dl.acm.org/doi/pdf/10.1145/3757279.3788662)) and one [extended abstract](https://dl.acm.org/doi/full/10.1145/3772363.3798526) presented in CHI 2026.